Infinite utility: counterparts and ultimate locations: Ordeal and Depletion

 \subsection{Ordeal: times vs people at times}

+Recall from \S \ref{subsect: against times} that Ordeal is a world where single people come into existence at times $t = 1, 2, 3, \ldots$ and live for two time periods of length one.
+The utility realized in each period is negative, but the lifetime utility of each person is positive---see Table \ref{table: 1}.
+One version of the standard objection to time-centeredness points out that Pareto over times entails that Ordeal is worse than the world where everyone has utility $0$.

-Recall from \S \ref{subsect: against times} that one version of the standard objection to time-centeredness is that it leads us to conclude that Ordeal is worse than a world where everyone has utility $0$.
-From the people-centered viewpoint, each person in Ordeal has a life fully worth living, and Ordeal is therefore better than a world where everyone has utility $0$.
-The same is true for people at times.
-Hence, the people at times-centered approach is not subject to the criticism that is often leveled at time-centeredness.
+From the person-centered viewpoint, Ordeal is \emph{better} than the world where everyone has utility $0$.
+Indeed, in Ordeal, the person born at time $t$ \emph{de re} has a life well worth living, for every $t$.
+It is also true that, for every $t$, the person born at time $t$ \emph{de dicto} has a life well worth living.
+So the people-at-times-centered approach is not subject to the criticism that is often leveled at time-centeredness.

-Ordeal illustrates the difference between the time-centered approach and the people at times-centered approach.
-The difference between person-centeredness and people at times-centeredness is here more subtle.
-To illustrate, consider the choice between bringing about (i) Ordeal, or (ii) a world where people are born at $t = 1, 2, 3, \ldots$ and live for two units of time, and everyone has utility $0$.
-If the choice is not identity-affecting, then it is better to bring about Ordeal by Pareto over persons.
-In terms of people at times we can argue that it is better to bring about Ordeal if the choice between (i) and (ii) is identity-affecting.
+Ordeal illustrates the difference between time-centeredness and people-at-times-centeredness.
+The difference between person-centeredness and people-at-times-centeredness is here more subtle.
+To illustrate, consider the choice between \begin{quotation} $w$: Ordeal, or